CLI Reference

 banyan-agent

-Run on each worker node.
+Run on each agent node.

 init